-With well over 100 million active users, Netflix is one of the most popular streaming video services in the world.
+With almost 200 million active users, Netflix is one of the most popular streaming video services in the world.

 And as you might imagine, that makes them and their customers extremely popular targets for hackers and scammers.

 Netflix users have been receiving phishing emails for years, but the one that’s making the rounds right now is extremely dangerous, and far too many Netflix customers are falling for it.

 You receive an email that appears to be from Netflix.
 The email explains that your membership information needs to be updated, and a link is provided that will supposedly take you to a page on the Netflix website where you can update your info.

 The problem is that link will take you to an extremely realistic-looking, but fake Netflix login page.
 If you fall for the scam and enter your login details, you’ll then be taken to a different fake page where you’ll be prompted to enter your personal info – including your credit card number and expiration date!